khulnasoft-lab/design.khulnasoft.com/contents/components/path.md

 ### Simple paths

-A simple path just contains stages with titles.
+A simple path only contains stages with titles.

 Todo: Add demo